3. Language Directives¶

 construct, a new task instance is created.

-The execution order of the tasks is not guaranteed.
+Since there is no synchronization between them, the execution order of the tasks is not guaranteed.

-Moreover, when the program reaches the #pragma oss taskwait
+Moreover, upon reaching the #pragma oss taskwait

-the previously created tasks may not have been executed yet by the OmpSs-2 run-time system.
+construct, the previously created tasks may not have been executed yet by the OmpSs-2 run-time system.

 After potentially being blocked in the taskwait